composewell/haskell-dev/getting-started-nix.rst

   $ nix-env --uninstall firefox
   $ nix-collect-garbage
+  # To delete all old generations of profiles
+  $ nix-collect-garbage -d

 Garbage Collection
 ------------------

-The nix store can grow over time accumulating packages which are no longer required thus unnecessarily consuming disk space.
-Use ``nix-collect-garbage`` to free up space.
+nix is immutable package manager.
+When you install new versions of packages or upgrade the packages it does not remove the old ones instead new versions are installed independently and made available via a new generation of the user profile.
+Therefore, the nix store can grow over time accumulating packages which are no longer required thus unnecessarily consuming disk space.

-``nix-collect-garbage`` deletes all the objects in the nix store which are not being pointed to by anyone else in the nix store.
-Starting from the default profiles?
+``nix-collect-garbage`` deletes all the objects in the nix store which are not reachable from ``/nix/var/nix/gcroots``.
+The default profiles are already linked from ``gcroots``.
+If you do not want your private profiles to be garbage collected create symlinks to those in ``/nix/var/nix/gcroots``.

-TBD: pinning derivations.

 Uninstall Nix
 -------------